GoldPapaya/Codex/README.md

 # codex
-This project allows a user to chat with ChatGPT!
+This project allows a user to chat with ChatGPT.
+Visit https://codex-goldpapaya.vercel.app/ to try it out!